willianveiga/scroll/README.md

 Scroll
 ======

-Back 0.1
+Back 0.2
 --------

-Show/hide a link that scrolls back to top according to the scroll position.
+Show/hide a link that scrolls back to top according to the document's scroll position.

+Pure JavaScript implementation.
+You don't need any library or framework to use this piece of code.

 Example
 -------